 George Mason University right outside of Washington, DC in Fairfax, Va., offers a bachelor’s degree, minor, master’s degree and graduate certificate to students interested in forensic science.
 The school’s programs are designed to help students gain knowledge about criminal procedures, expert testimony, forensic biology and chemistry, laboratory testing and trace and physical evidence analysis.
 They also can gain hands-on experience through the school’s forensic laboratories and Outdoor Forensic Excavation Research and Training Facility.
 When done, students should be prepared to seek a career in local, state or federal government, in a laboratory, or to pursue a more advanced education.

-University of Maryland University College students can enroll in a bachelor’s degree in investigative studies, at a campus located about 10 minutes outside of Washington, DC.
+University of Maryland Global Campus students can enroll in a bachelor’s degree in investigative studies, at a campus located about 10 minutes outside of Washington, DC.
 Students take classes in biology, criminal justice, criminalistics, digital forensics, firearms and toolmark analysis and the physical sciences, providing them with a well-rounded education.
 Students also must complete 15 credits of coursework in either a digital or scientific specialization.
 When they are done, students should know how to use the scientific method to do analysis and draw conclusions, understand legal precedents and ethical principles and be able to synthesize evidence to come up with a theory about a crime.

 Trinity Washington University, in northeast Washington, DC, offers a bachelor’s degree in forensic science with a solid grounding in the sciences of biology and chemistry.
 Critical thinking, data analysis and hands-on experience in the laboratory are important components of the school’s program.
 Featured classes include Cell and Molecular Biology, Forensic Instrumental Analysis and Organic Chemistry.
 When students are done, they should be prepared to seek employment in forensic science or public health laboratories or to pursue advanced education.